-In my first example the female is of a slender build with a pear shaped figure and little if any definition or muscle tone.
-Her upper arms are lightly built and her body is smooth in appearance.
-Her forearms will show a little shape from her elbow over the extensor muscles and will taper slightly toward the wrist.
-The backs of her arms will appear almost flat with no definition as the flexor muscles will not be visible.
+In my first example, the subjects of a slender build with a pear-shaped figure and little if any definition or muscle tone.
+Her upper arms are of a light build and her body is smooth in appearance.
+Her forearms will show a little shape from her elbow over the extensor muscles then taper slightly toward the wrist.
+The backs of her arms will appear almost flat with no definition.
+As the flexor muscles will not be visible.

 How to draw arms on a muscular woman.

 My second subject is more muscular in appearance.
 Her arms will need to portray this.
 From her shoulders, that are slightly rounded and more defined her upper arms curve over her Bicep and Triceps muscles down toward the elbow.
 Her forearms are more defined as she has larger Flexor and Extensor muscles that add a more definite curved appearance to them.